nsacyber/Windows-Event-Log-Messages/docs/Running WELM.md

 1. Type **cd C:\Documents and Settings\user\Desktop\dist\release** and press **Enter**.
 1. Type **welm.bat** and press **Enter**.
 It should take 10-15 minutes to complete.
 1. Open one of the welm.yyyyMMddHHmms_info.txt log files and copy the WELM ID from the third line of the file.
 Create a new folder on the Desktop using the WELM ID as the name.
-1. Copy the contents of the **wevtutil** and **welm** folders, that are inside the **Desktop\\dist\\release\\** folder, to inside the folder named after the WELM ID.
+1. Copy the contents of the **welm** folders, that is inside the **\\Desktop\\dist\\release\\** folder, to inside the folder named after the WELM ID.
 1. Make sure there are no welm.yyyyMMddHHmms_fatal.txt log files.
 If there is, then run welm.bat from the dist\debug\ folder and open an issue in the WELM GitHub repository.
 Add the contents of the file, or attach it, to the issue.
 1. Shutdown the VM.
 1. Find the .vhdx file on the host system that represents the VM's hard drive.
-1. Right click on the .vhdx file and select Mount.
+1. Right click on the .vhdx file and select **Mount**.
 The drive root should open in Windows Explorer.
 1. Browse the path of **\\Documents and Settings\\user\\Desktop\\** of the VM drive.
 1. Copy the WELM ID folder from inside the VM drive to the host system and close the Windows Explorer window for the VM drive.
 1. Browse to **This PC** in Windows Explorer on the host system, right click the drive letter (probably D or E) that corresponds to the VM drive and select **Eject**.

 #### Windows Vista

-While it may be possible to script installation of all features with pkgmgr and/or ocsetup, it is easy to select all the features manually in the UI.
+While it may be possible to script installation of all features with pkgmgr and/or ocsetup, it is easy and not very time consuming to select all the features manually in the user interface.

 1. Create a virtual machine (VM) and install the operating system using the .iso installation media.
 DO NOT connect it to a virtual switch.
 Make sure the .iso installation media is mounted as a DVD drive in the VM settings.
 1. Shutdown the VM.